 Ken C. Calwell is our Chief Marketing Officer and has served as our Executive Vice President of Build the Brand since July 2001.
+Mr. Calwell served as Vice President - New Product Marketing, Research and Testing for Wendy's International Inc. from 1998 to June 2001.

 Michael T. Lawton has served as our Executive Vice President of International since October 2004.

-Patricia A. Wilmot has served as our Executive Vice President of PeopleFirst since July 2000.
+Mr. Lawton served as Senior Vice President Finance and Administration of International from June 1999 to October 2004.